smasky/SWAT-UQ/README.md

 ---
 ## GUI Version of SWAT-UQ

+💡 **Noted:** SWAT-UQ-GUI is still in demo mode.
+Feel free to give it a try — the full version is on the way!

 **SWAT-UQ-GUI** is designed for parameter uncertainty quantification (UQ) of the **SWAT** model.
 Its core functionalities are built upon [UQPyL](https://github.com/smasky/UQPyL), our public released Python package for UQ.
 A key advantage of this platform is that users do not need to worry about coding.
 It seamlessly automates complete workflow from **sensitivity analysis** to **parameter optimization**, **result checking**, finally data visualization.

 <p align="center"><img src="./resource/MainUI.jpg" alt="Main GUI" width="400"/> <img src="./resource/TableList.jpg" alt="Table List" width="400"/></p>